France, UK and US accuse Russian mercenaries of human rights violations in CAR

-Category: World Hits: 6The United States, Britain and France accused Russian mercenaries on Wednesday of operating alongside Central African Republic forces and committing human rights violations against civilians and obstructing U.N. peacekeeping – charges immediately denied by Russia which denounced the Western nations for engaging in an “anti-Russia political hit job.”
+Category: World Hits: 11The United States, Britain and France accused Russian mercenaries on Wednesday of operating alongside Central African Republic forces and committing human rights violations against civilians and obstructing U.N. peacekeeping – charges immediately denied by Russia which denounced the Western nations for engaging in an “anti-Russia political hit job.”

 Read more https://www.france24.com/en/africa/20210624-france-uk-and-us-accuse-russian-mercenaries-of-human-rights-violations-in-car